 Individuals with a valid Peters Township Public Library card may access our library computers for tax forms and publications.
 Printing charges are $.15 per page to cover library costs.

-New this year is PA Free File.
-PA Free File is a pair of safe and convenient new internet-based electronic filing options that succeeds Telefile and padirectfile.
+The Pennsylvania Department of Revenue also offers PA Free File.
+PA Free File is a pair of safe and convenient internet-based electronic filing options that succeed Telefile and padirectfile.
 Taxpayers are encoured to

 visit www.pafreefile.com before filing federal income tax returns to see if they qualify to file state and federal returns simultaneously -- for free -- using reputable tax preparation software.